• Skip to primary navigation

 Rule of 72 Calculator

 This calculator is super simple, but it will calculate the time to double your money.
-You can either edit the rate to find out the number of
+You can either edit the rate to find out the number of years, or edit the number of years to calculate out the rate required.

 The rule of 72 could also be called a “time to double money calculator” – it’s providing a very close estimate for the doubling rate.